Vnymark/foody/README.md

 #### Hosted with a Firebase backend connected to the recipes, but not the shopping list.

 ## To Do
-#### At the moment the project is built around Bootstrap and have to use Jquery to get a working navbar on mobile devices.
-A better solution would be to rebuild the project around ng-bootstrap (or build it manually, instead of using Jquery).
+#### At the moment the project is built with Bootstrap and have to use Jquery to get a working navbar on mobile devices.
+A better solution would be to rebuild the project with ng-bootstrap (or build it manually, instead of using Jquery).
 #### Implement functionality in the shopping list that increases the amount of the same ingredient, instead of adding them as another ingredient.
 #### Add the shopping list to Firebase as well.